Four Loko

-Four branded products have been the object of legal, ethical, and health concerns related to the company allegedly marketing them to underage drinkers and the danger of combining alcohol and caffeine.
+Four-branded products have been the object of legal, ethical, and health concerns related to the company allegedly marketing them to underage drinkers and the danger of combining alcohol and caffeine.
 After the beverage was banned in several states, a product reintroduction in December 2010 removed caffeine, taurine, and guarana as ingredients, and the malt beverage is no longer marketed as an energy drink.

 History

+Early history

 Phusion Projects was founded in 2005 by Chris Hunter, Jaisen Freeman and Jeff Wright after graduating from Ohio State University.
-As students they were active members of the Kappa Sigma fraternity, and many of their original drink blends were created in the fraternity mansion's basement and party room.
+As students they were active members of Kappa Sigma fraternity, and many of their original drink blends were created in the fraternity mansion's basement and party room.
 They had enjoyed caffeine mixed with alcohol, and recalled buying Thai energy drinks from a nearby Asian market to sell to other students at a markup, claiming that they were "importing the stuff from abroad".
 They would later describe themselves as "our own target market".

 In 2005, the entrepreneurial team designed a prototype "energy beer" now known as Four Loko.
 Marketed as a "premium malt beverage" in cherry and berry flavors, the drink contained taurine, guarana, caffeine and wormwood—the supposed psychoactive ingredient of absinthe.
-After a year, the company was running low on investment and decided to drop the wormwood, focusing instead on improving the flavor and increasing the alcohol content.
+After a year, the company was running low on investment capital and decided to drop the wormwood, focusing instead on improving the flavor and increasing the alcohol content.

 By 2008 the product had become popular and a variety of flavors were introduced into the US market.
 At the start of 2009, the beverage was becoming successful and began to be marketed internationally.
-In October 2010 a new flavor called Lemon Lime was first produced.